You Don't Need All the Answers to Help

 - validate their feelings

-- avoid interrupting, correcting, blaming, judging, or jumping to solutions
+- avoid jumping to solutions

-- ask what would be helpful - listening, problem-solving, company, advice
+- ask what would be helpful

 When You Listen